HONEY FOR SALE

 In the fall of my father's last year of beekeeping, he had 60 colonies.
 The following spring when I took them over, I had 17.
 That was our first exposure to mites and it was pretty devastating.

 I grew the operation to just under 150 colonies in 6 years.
 I noticed one day that I was not able to pursue other hobbies because I had commitments to the bee business so I started cutting back.
-I now have 70 colonies in 6 locations around the city.
+I now have around 80 colonies in several locations around the city.
 I am trying to get back to the point that I can pursue other hobbies although I still have a big chunk of time devoted to the bee business.

 I joined the Alabama Beekeepers Association in 1996 and was elected to the Board of Directors that same year.
 I served two years as a Director and was then elected Secretary Treasurer where I served until I was elected President in 1999 for a one year term.